ThaRising/excel-import-app/README.md

 ## Deployment

-This file includes a full
+This project includes a full
 setup for a pipeline
 from development to Heroku.

-If you do not wish to use this, you can remove the following:
-- Procfile
-- runtime.txt
-- The package "dj-database-url" from the dependencies

 The following environment
 variables need to be set